wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0 =
+= 2.0.6 =
-Heatmap and CSS Experiments are now available
+Heatmaps visualization work in latest versions of Chrome.